ReactiveHTML/rimmel/README.md

 Rimmel still has a `rml:onmount` event, but its use is only left as a last resort to integrate imperative, non-Rimmel components (some old jQuery plugins, etc?)

 ## Migration from/to other frameworks and libraries
 This might sound unusual, but Rimmel can actually coexist with other frameworks.
-Your Rimmel component can be embedded in a React component and have Vue.js children, even use jQuery plugins or sit inside a jQuery application, or the other way around.
+Your Rimmel component can be embedded in a React component and have children made in Vue, or even jQuery plugins or sit inside a larger jQuery application, or the other way around.

-This will enable you to perform a progressive migration, one component at a time, from one framework to another.
+If you are planning to perform a progressive framework migration, this is one way you can do it, one component at a time.

+<br><br><hr><br><br>

 # Sources vs. Sinks
 There are two key concepts used by Rimmel: sources and sinks.